Q. What is new from security to take organizations beyond BYOD?

 Cisco ISE is a next-generation context-based identity and access control platform that enables IT professionals to enforce compliance, enhance infrastructure security, and streamline service operations.
 Cisco ISE enforces security policy on all devices that attempt to gain access to the network.

-The security block addresses secure remote access and threat defense.
+block addresses secure remote access and threat defense.
 It includes the following products:

 Cisco AnyConnect Secure Mobility Client provides the mobile workforce with secure, persistent connectivity and persistent security and policy enforcement.